QuantumFlux42/detect_stream/README.md

 # detect_stream

-You'll see an error relating to youtube-dl (you'll need to pip install it).
+PREREQUISITES:
-`pip install youtube-dl`
+`pip install cv2-python pafy youtube-dl`

-Another error will pop up pointing to <something>/site-packages/pafy/backend_youtube_dl.py
+An error will pop up pointing to <something>/site-packages/pafy/backend_youtube_dl.py and dislikes.

-Edit the file it points you to, and look for the line that starts with dislikes... and comment it out (change to #dislikes...).
+Edit the file it points you to, look for the line that starts with dislikes... and comment it out (change to #dislikes...).
 Save the file and everything should load proper.

 RUNNING:
 $ python ./motion_detect.py http://url.to/YouTube